-Enjoyability is huge when it comes to supplementation — and that’s where flavor comes in.
+Enjoyability is huge when it comes to supplementation — and that’s where the flavor comes in.
 We advise you to opt for supplements that fit a flavor profile you enjoy, or pick a supplement that is unflavored if you prefer to stack your supps.
 Pills are also a great unflavored option if that’s your preferred route.
-But if you’re don’t enjoy the taste (or convenience, when it comes to pills) of your supplementation, it’s going to be hard to stick to any sort of regimen.
+But if you don’t enjoy the taste (or convenience, when it comes to pills) of your supplementation, it’s going to be hard to stick to any sort of regimen.
 Ideally, the flavor or easy-access bottle of capsules should make taking your supplements a painless daily ritual.

 CrossFit is a high-intensity sport that requires stamina, strength, power, and concentration to perform at your highest level.
 Supplements may be a helpful tool to level up your performance, help elevate recovery, assist strength gains, and provide energy and focus.
 This list includes supplements like beta-alanine and nitric oxide, which may provide improved blood flow and result in better pumps during your workout.

 We also included a whey isolate that delivers a high dose of protein, which may help with recovery and strength gains to help you crush your next PR.
 Our carb supplement pick can help you achieve adequate recovery from tough workouts, and may fuel your body with more energy to help you push through tough workouts.
-With a plethora of supplements to choose from, you’ll want to consider your needs when it comes to CrossFit training, and pick the supplement(s) that best align with your goals.
-Regardless of the supplements you choose to add to your stack, this list has something for any CrossFit athlete who is trying to up their fitness game.
+With a plethora of supplements to choose from, you’ll want to consider your needs when it comes to CrossFit training, and pick the supplement(s) that best aligns with your goals.
+Regardless of what you choose to add to your supplement stack, this list has something for any CrossFit athlete who is trying to up their fitness game.